Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 For this example, lets keep it simple.
-Copy the following lines into Dbeaver to create a table in your DB:
+Copy the following lines into DBeaver to create a table in your DB:

 ```
 create table if not EXISTS produce (